movebank/movebank-api-doc/movebank-api.md

 		- Get animal reference information from the study
 		- Get deployment reference information from the study
 	- Get event data from the study
+		- Get event data with all event-level attributes
+		- Get event data with selected additional event-level attributes
 		- Get event data for a single sensor type
 		- Get event data for an individual animal
 		- Get event data for a specified time period
-		- Get event data with additional event-level attributes
 	- Other messages you might receive
 	- Accessing the database from R

-- Accessing the database using JSON/JavaScript
+- Accessing the database using JSON/JavaScript requests
 	- Get public or private data
 	- Get event data from the study
 		- Get event data for multiple individuals